Bensalem Social Security Disability Lawyers for Those Unable to Work

 A lot of work needs to be done to clarify what type of skills you have and how strenuous your past jobs were.
 Older applicants, those with less education, those who did manual labor and not sedentary labor, and those people without transferable talents have the highest likelihood of being approved for SSDI.

-Call our Bensalem Office to Speak With a Respected Social Security Disability Lawyer
+Call Our Bensalem Office to Speak With a Respected Social Security Disability Lawyer From Larry Pitt & Associates

 Many people just can’t work because of cancer, a heart attack, HIV/AIDS, loss of an arm or leg, blindness, or for other medical reasons.
 If you are unable to work and have no reasonable prospect of finding suitable employment, we explain your rights.
 We work with doctors who are experienced with disability issues.
 Our Bucks County Social Security Disability lawyers are strong advocates who do the detailed work to help you win your claim.
 For help now, please call Larry Pitt & Associates at 888-PITT-LAW or fill out our contact form to discuss your claim for free at our Bensalem office in Bucks County.